 The University of Rennes site appeared to view the series as satire.
 It stated (in translation): “There were strong misogynous reactions to the law of December 1, 1900 and many parodies and caricatures, as this series illustrates. [¶] This series thus has no goal other than the one in Aristophanes’ Lysistrata: it isn’t about giving value or empowering women; it’s about damning men (see card 15). [¶] The themes of mercantilism (5), moral corruption (13), business and government (14, 15, and 6, stating that even women can claim the highest public functions), of national debt (14), strikes, and city planning as just so many plagues, and finally the underlying anti-parlementarianism, belie the ‘Belle Epoque’…. [¶] The exaltation of feminine virtues is ironic with the reference to ‘an idiot or horrible monkey’ (5) or when the child’s cries interrupt the plea pro domo or parody of plea (8 & 9)—motherhood continuing to define women in this context.”

 I view the series a bit differently.
-If intended as satire of the feminist position, the series is surprisingly convincing and powerful (if strident in tone).
+If intended as satire of the feminist position, the series is surprisingly convincing and powerful.
 Unquestionably there are portions that are quite problematic, but it is possible that those were misguided and dated attempts at humor.
 Some native French speakers that have read the series have told me they think the feminist message is sincere, and the caricature is of men.
-I have managed to collect all the cards in the series and posted them below, with translations.

 “1.
 The woman lawyer: I am married, with children, and have the honor, before pleading the cause that is my responsibility to plead, to present my profound respects to the Court.
 I am certain [the court] is well-meaning and that it is not obligatory for one to be a man, ugly, or vicious in order for law and justice to triumph.”